SunCCNY/NAIRR-SMLM/README.md

 # NAIRR-SMLM
-Datasets and benchmark for AI and localization algorithms in single molecule localization microscopy (SMLM)
+Datasets and benchmark for AI in single molecule localization microscopy (SMLM).
+Other types of spatiotemproal localization algorithsm can also be benchmarked.